 Traquair House, Scotland’s oldest inhabited house

 Amenities: Innerleithen has full facilities and is a good place to stop for lunch.
-Peebles also has full facilities and a fantastic bed and breakfast, Whitestone House.
+Peebles also has full facilities and a fantastically cheap bed and breakfast, Whitestone House.

 Cool things to see: